Sting-DR/Nerevar-Moon-and-Star/README.md

 - [NEMAS](https://discord.gg/nASA3evJSX)

 ---
 *Please take the time to endorse the individual mods featured in NEMAS.
 Their contribution to the world of Morrowind is invaluable.
+A quick easy endorsement guide is featured at the end of the install-guide.
 Endorsements for NEMAS are appreciated :)*